brief-md/.github/profile/README.md

 The core format works for any project in any domain, whether that is a film production, a legal case, a research study, a software product, a music release, an architectural brief, or a business venture.
 BRIEF.md is built to extend, type guides add domain-specific structure and extensions let communities define the vocabulary and metadata that matters in their field.

 The MCP server is the first tool in a growing ecosystem.
 Integrations with creative software, voice capture, chat-based collaboration, and export tools are all on the roadmap, each built on the same principle: your context, your file, readable by any AI-enabled tool.
 Context belongs to the project, not the AI tool.
-AI tools shouldn't own the thinking — the project should.
+AI tools shouldn't own the thinking; the project should.

 ---